What are the AP automation best practices for 2023?

-In 2021, your business operations need to continue no matter where your staff are forced to work from – and that includes paying the bills.
+Whatever the case, in 2023 your business operations need to continue no matter where your staff work from.
+And that includes paying the bills.

-So a new AP automation best practice (if not an absolute requirement) for 2021 is the ability for your company to maintain business continuity in a virtual environment and accommodate the processing AP invoices from home.
+So an AP automation best practice (if not an absolute requirement) for 2023 is the ability for your company to maintain business continuity in a virtual environment and accommodate the processing AP invoices from anywhere.

-And even as the COVID-19 pandemic ends, companies and organization must make the ability to work from home part of their business continuity or disaster recovery plans in the event of a future recurrence.
+And even if your organization is entirely back in the office, companies and organization must make the ability to work from home part of their business continuity or disaster recovery plans in the event of a future calamity.